 Phone calls and hand-written notes are preferred to emails.

 BONUS STEP!
-Round Out Your Auction Program with TravelPledge
+Round out your silent auction catalog with TravelPledge

 That’s where TravelPledge comes in.